Beacon-Design-Studios/beacon-technical-assessment/README.md

 ## Instructions
 - Initialize the project as a `git` repository and commit any changes you make!
 - do at-least (3) of the following numbered tasks.
 You can do as many as you want!
-- Once complete, push your code to a **private** repository on your Github account, and add `@MightyRevenge` as a collaborator.
+- Once complete, push your code to a **private** repository on your Github account, and add `@yashsway` as a collaborator.

 <!-- ADD TASKS HERE -->